grafana/alloy/docs/sources/tasks/debug.md

 * The current evaluated arguments for the component.
 * The current exports for the component.
 * The current debug info for the component (if the component has debug info).

+From there you can also jump to the documentation page of the component or to its corresponding [Live Debugging page](#live-debugging-page).

 > Values marked as a [secret][] are obfuscated and display as the text `(secret)`.